CS-SI/Orekit/src/site/markdown/architecture/frames.md

 The precession-nutation models for Non-Rotating Origin paradigm available in Orekit are those defined in either IERS 1996 conventions, IERS 2003 conventions or IERS 2010 conventions.

-In summary, four frames are involved along this path, with various precession-nutation
+In summary, five frames are involved along this path, with various precession-nutation
-models: GCRF, CIRF, TIRF and ITRF.
+models: GCRF, CIRF, TIRF, ITRF and PZ-90.11.

 ### Classical paradigm: equinox-based transformations